|Thura KT Win (President)

 Thura has been the President since 2009 and Chairman from 2005 to 2009, after joining the Council in 1995.
 He was also a member of the Hampshire FA Council between 2000 and 2013, a Director between 2002 and 2013 and the Deputy Chairman between 2005 and 2013.
 He is a member of The Football Association Council since 2007 and currently serving on, among other committees, the FA National Game Board, the FA Women’s Football Board, and the FA Judicial Panel.
 Thura is also a member of Sussex County FA since 2013 and a Director since 2016.
 He is the Chairman of Crawley Town Community Foundation since 2019 and a Trustee since 2018.
 He is also the Chairman of Women’s Football Conference since 1998 and a member of The Premier League Judicial Panel since 2020.
 On the international front, Thura is a UEFA Match Delegate since 2017 and a FIFA Match Commissioner since 2021.

 Mike has been Chairman since 2016, having joined Council a year earlier.
 Mike’s background in local football is in refereeing having qualified initially in 2000.
-He hung up his whistle in 2018 but remains involved in refereeing as a qualified mentor and observer.
+He hung up his whistle in 2018 but remains involved in refereeing as a qualified mentor operating in our area.
 For many years he was also an active committee member at Fleet Town FC.
-He is a season ticket holder at Watford FC, a team he has followed for almost 40 years.
+In the professional game his first love is Watford FC, a team he has followed for over 40 years, though he can often be seen at matches in the local area too.

 Involved in youth football since 1987 initially with teams his son played for Martin then got involved at Cove Manor and Borough United before an amalgamation with Rushmoor Sunday formed a youth section.
 Martin became manager as the team entered adult football.
 In 2005 the grass roots section had the opportunity to move to Southwood playing fields forming a new club called Rushmoor Communiity where Martin took up the position of Club Secretary.
 Alongside two other officers Martin was involved in securing funds and a grant from the Football Foundation and with support from Rushmoor Borough Council, to build a £1.3M facility which opened in 2009.
 Secretary until 2014 Martin helped develop the football provided to local community with a nursery group for U6 and teams at each youth age group through to U17, with exit for youth into two adult teams.
 There was also a Women’s , Girls and Disability team.
 Invited to join the ADFA Martin took the role of Secretary in his second season; a post he has held since 2016.